A cookie filled with strawberry and apricot jam, shaped like a pinwheel, is a festive cookie for any celebration.

 It’s Spring, but the calendar says it’s still cold, blustery and rainy.
 What better way to cheer up than with pinwheels cookies.

 The kids enjoy seeing the spinning pinwheels in the gentle spring breeze so we made paper pinwheels for decorations and a batch of pinwheel cookies.
+It’s a fun cookie to make for kids birthday parties.

 One of the great things about baking and cooking is that you can make a recipe to fit your own special theme or holiday and this adorable pinwheel cookie can be for any occasion.